xjtju/PinT/README.md

 The framework is designed for performance test originally, not for the high accuracy scientific computing or numerical simulations.
 There are not any assumptions about the measurement unit standard for all the physical variables used in the program.
 You must be careful to make sure the physical UNIT consistency for specific problem.

+In the current version, in order to make the framework usable as earlier as possible to verify our design ideas, no special get/set methods are provided for most grid variables and configuration parameters.
+You must be careful when directly changing these values in some cases.

 ## My consideration about Parareal